john-yohan-park/Craigslist_Scraper/README.md

 - `cd` into `Craigslist_Scraper` directory
 - type `python3 craigslist_scraper.py 'ITEM NAME' MIN_PRICE MAX_PRICE` in Terminal
     - For example, `python3 craigslist_scraper.py 'Honda S2000' 6000 20000`
-- console returns a list of searched cities AND a list of URLs for the posts that have the item you're looking for
+- returns list of searched cities & list of URLs for posts that have the item you're looking for

 Feel free to fork this repo and narrow down the list of cities searched or mod it anyway you'd like :)